-CD for tax products.
-You can order Publication 1796, IRS Tax Products CD, and obtain:
+CD/DVD for tax products.
+You can order Publication 1796, IRS Tax Products CD/DVD, and obtain:

-- A CD that is released twice so you have the latest products.
-The first release ships in January and the final release ships in March. - Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publications. - Bonus: Historical Tax Products DVD Ships with the final release. - Tax Map: an electronic research tool and finding - Tax law frequently asked questions. - Tax Topics from the IRS telephone response sys- - Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free and email technical support.
+- · Current-year forms, instructions, and publications. - · Prior-year forms, instructions, and publications.

+- Bonus: Historical Tax Products DVD Ships with the final release. - Tax Map: an electronic research tool and finding aid - Tax law frequently asked questions. - Tax Topics from the IRS telephone response system. - · Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free and email technical support. - The CD which is released twice during the year.
+The first release will ship the beginning of January 2008. - The final release will ship the beginning of March 2008.

-Buy the CD from National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$25 (no handling fee) or call 1-877-CDFORMS (1-877-233-6767) toll free to buy the CD for \$25 (plus a \$5 handling fee).
+Purchase the CD/DVD from National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$35 (no handling fee) or call 1-877-CDFORMS (1-877-233-6767) toll free to buy the CD/DVD for \$35 (plus a \$5 handling fee).
 Price is subject to change.